 Description What Happens Affects

-If configurable outputs are
+If configurable outputs are set:

-set:

-Whenever the robot is moving (motion underway), the dual - When the robot is External

-digital outputs are LOW.
-Outputs are HIGH when no moving (motion connection to

-movement.
-The functional safety rating is for what is within the underway), the dual digital logic and/or
+Whenever the robot is moving (motion underway), the dual digital outputs are LOW.
+Outputs are HIGH when no movement.
+The functional safety rating is for what is within the UR robot. - When the robot is moving (motion underway), the dual digital outputs are LOW.
+External connection to logic and/or equipment

-UR robot. outputs are LOW. equipment

-- Outputs are HIGH when
+- Outputs are HIGH when no movement.

-no movement.